learn-co-curriculum/phase-0-git-version-control-basics/README.md

 This command moves into the newly created directory.

-Now that we're in the directory where we want Git to watch for changes (adding, removing, and editing files), let's set up this directory by _initializing_ it.
+Now that we're **in the directory** where we want Git to watch for changes (adding, removing, and editing files), we next need to _initialize_ this directory as a Git repo.
+We only need to do this step once for each project we want to track.

 In the terminal type `git init`.
-It should look like this:
+It should look something like this:

 ```console
 $ git init
 Initialized empty Git repository in /Users/avi/my-git-project/.git/
 ```

-Git lets us know that it has put `/Users/avi/my-git-project` under its protection.
-Git also tells us that it stores its own data in the `.git` directory.
-This hidden directory, `.git`, is where Git keeps important stuff, like the commit history.
+The message above lets us know that our new directory is now being tracked by Git.
+It also shows that a new subfolder `.git` has been created.
+This hidden directory is where Git keeps important stuff, like the commit history.
 Don't go in there and start randomly deleting things!
-That said, if ever you do `git init` in the wrong directory, you can `rm -rf .git` and return the directory to a plain-old, unprotected directory.
+That said, if ever you do `git init` in the wrong directory, you can `rm -rf .git` to delete the `.git` folder and all its contents and return the directory to a plain-old, unprotected directory.

-Be careful about making an entire directory, like our home directory or our desktop, into a Git repository accidentally.
+Be careful about making a containing directory, like our home directory or our desktop, into a Git repository accidentally.
 Make sure you only type `git init` _within_ the directory you want `git` to track.

 ## Check the Status of a Repository with `git status`

 Now that we have Git watching this directory, let's see what it can tell us about the directory.
 The command we use for this is `git status`.

 ```console
 $ git status